jckleiner/learning-and-notes/linux/server-config/README.md

 ### 8. Pull the project repository and start the application/configuration
  * We need git to pull our repository: `sudo apt install git`
- * Pull repo and start app
+ * Pull repo using the newly created user, make sure you are in that users home directory and start app

 ### 9. Enable Firewall Ports when http and https service is setup
  * Allow HTTP connections: `sudo ufw allow http` (`sudo ufw allow 80`)